RubixML/ML/docs/index.md

 - [Igbinary extension](https://github.com/igbinary/igbinary) for fast binary serialization of persistables

 ## Getting Started
 If you are completely new to machine learning in PHP with Rubix ML, we recommend going over the [basic introduction](basic-introduction.md) to learn the fundamental concepts of the library.
+Once you're ready, you can browse the example projects and tutorials below to dive deeper.

 ### Example Projects w/ Tutorials
 These example projects are a quick and easy way to get started using Rubix ML.